Merveille94/Radiation-Dose_Calculator/README.md

  **Regulatory Limits:** *For occupational or environmental exposures, it's important to compare calculated doses against regulatory limits set by organizations like the International Commission on Radiological Protection (ICRP) or the Nuclear Regulatory Commission (NRC).*

-### Initially my C++ did not account for some of these data points but you would be able to go through the data yourself in the CPP folder.
+### Initially my C++ did not account for some of these data points but you would be able to go through the data yourself in the CPP folder (in the main.cpp file).